mailwatch/MailWatch/README.md

 * Utilities for Postfix and Sendmail to monitor and display the mail queue sizes and to record and display message relay information.
 * Multiple user levels: user, domain and admin that limit the data and features available to each.
 * XML-RPC support that allows multiple MailScanner/MailWatch installations to act as one.
-* Works with MySQL 5.5+ / MariaDB, PHP 5.3.7 to PHP 7, and have been tester on most popular Linux distributions (Debian/Ubuntu, CentOS and RedHat).
+* Works with MySQL 5.5+ / MariaDB, PHP 5.3.7 to PHP 7, and have been tested on most popular Linux distributions (Debian/Ubuntu, CentOS and RedHat).

 ## Developed with the help of